josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🍉_Fulfilling_CPPCG_Protecting_IHL/🌀_when_prevention_looks_like_threat.md

 ---

-## 🔁 how the prevention–threat inversion rebounds onto jewish dissent
+## 🔁 How The Prevention–Threat Inversion Rebounds Onto Jewish Dissent

 once anti-palestinian racism is normalised as misrecognition, it does not stay contained.